-EUROPE SEMESTER -- unfortunately there will NOT be a Fall 2014 traditional Europe Semester but check out WESTMONT IN NORTHERN EUROPE Fall 2014 instead!
+EUROPE SEMESTER -- unfortunately there will NOT be a Fall 2014 traditional Europe Semester (and unlikely as well for Fall 2015) Check out an alternative: WESTMONT IN NORTHERN EUROPE Fall 2015 instead!

 Check back in at a future time for updates on potential Europe Semester 2015 and beyond.